Some useful smatterings of information, and some more substantial ones too, to make your working life easier.

 2:13pm Check and reply to emails.

 2:34pm Carry on the project from earlier.

+3:30 - 4:45pm Several phone calls, including one for me.
 Pass the other ones over to Philippa and James.
 Keep going on the project in between.

 5:30pm Finish for the day after noting where I am on the project